 Our Board of Directors formed an Audit Committee in May of 1999.
-Mr. Franklyn S. Barry (Chairman of the Audit Committee), Mr. Edward Broenniman and Dr. Chetan S. Shah serve as members of the Audit Committee.
-Our Board of Directors has also determined that Franklyn Barry, due to his professional experience, meets the definition of an "audit committee financial expert" as defined in Item 407(d)(5)(ii) under Regulation S-K, promulgated under the Securities Exchange Act of 1934, as amended.
-Each of Mr. Barry, Mr. Broenniman and Dr. Shah meets the NASDAQ Stock Market's independence standards for members of such audit committees.
+Mr. Broenniman (Chairman of the Audit Committee), Dr. Shah, Ms. Johnson and Dr. Fisher serve as members of the Audit Committee.
+Our Board of Directors has also determined that Mr. Broenniman, due to his professional experience, meets the definition of an "audit committee financial expert" as defined in Item 407(d)(5)(ii) under Regulation S-K, promulgated under the Securities Exchange Act of 1934, as amended.
+Each of our Audit Committee members meets the NASDAQ Stock Market's independence standards for members of such audit committees.